-Understanding the way your child’s tummy ‘talks’ to his brain can help you deal with worries about your child undereating or overeating.
+Understanding the way your child’s tummy ‘talks’ to her brain can help you deal with worries about your child undereating or overeating.

-Your child’s brain realises her tummy is full only about 20 minutes after the food hits her tummy.
+For example, your child’s brain realises his tummy is full only about 20 minutes after the food hits his tummy.
 Also, your child’s hunger is partly determined by how physically active he’s been and whether he needs to ‘catch up’ if he hasn’t eaten a lot over the last couple of days.

-Offering meals at regular times encourages an appetite at regular times.
-You can use this to set up a healthy eating routine.
+Offering meals and snacks at regular times encourages a better appetite at mealtimes.
+Regular meals and snacks can be part of a healthy eating routine.

 If you’re concerned that your child has a tendency to overeat, here are some things to try:

 - Offer a slightly smaller portion of food.
 If your child finishes it, you can offer a small second helping.
 This gives your child’s brain and tummy a chance to catch up.

-- If your child doesn’t eat part of the meal – for example, the vegies – this is his choice.
+- If your child doesn’t eat part of the meal – for example, the vegies – this is her choice.
 It isn’t a good idea to offer extra serves of other food – for example, meat – to make up for missing vegies.

 - Serve your child’s food on a smaller plate.
-This way she gets the right-sized portion but still gets a ‘full plate’ of food.
+This way he gets the right-sized portion but still gets a ‘full plate’ of food.

 If you feel your child doesn’t eat enough at mealtimes or doesn’t have an appetite, you could try the following strategies:

 - Offer food around the same times each day.
 If children eat at regular mealtimes, they’re more likely to be hungry at that time of day.

 - Encourage your child to eat more at mealtimes by making sure you serve small amounts at snack times.
 One small snack between regular mealtimes is usually plenty as an energy top-up, unless your child has been very active.
 If your child has too many snacks or they’re too big, they can fill him up before a main meal.